 The first voxel in the data array has (i j k) = (0 0 0), the distance between adjacent voxels is given by the resolution (delta’s above) , and spatial positions step in a direction that is ± 1.
 There is no particular anatomical convention assigned to the spatial coordinates (or even to the voxel coordinates, given the different conventions between rodents and primates).

 In mosaic display mode, slices in the i-j plane are shown by default, with the k index starting at 0 in the top left panel and increasing in panels to the right and down.
 Within each panel, the (x y) = (0 0 ) voxel is shown at the bottom left.
 The orientation of y voxels can be flipped upside-down in order to accommodate difference imposed by software development platforms (OpenGL versus X11) or convention (DICOM versus NIFTI).
-In order to flip orientation, use the “-y” option at startup.
+In order to flip orientation, use the “-y” option at startup, or keyboard “y” interactively.
 Flipping the orientation does not change the association between voxels and coordinates.

 - The display program will correctly indicate coordinates for any NIFTI file.

 - Data sets that are run through "jip" to create new files will always have coordinates that either are parallel or anti-parallel to the respective voxel indices.